schmeekygeek/tyitprac/src/ej/practical1.md

+- Roll number:
+- Name:

 # Practical 1 - Building a simple calculator

 - Create a new Java Web application in Netbeans IDE
 - Name the application to something like “TYIT”